quicwg/base-drafts/draft-ietf-quic-http.md

 apparent traffic can be used to obscure the timing or duration of such bursts, even to the point of appearing to send a constant stream of data.
-However, as such traffic is still flow controlled by the receiver, a failure to promptly drain such streams and provide additional flow control credit can limit the sender's ability to send real traffic.
+However, as such traffic is still flow controlled by the receiver, a failure to promptly drain such streams and provide additional flow-control credit can limit the sender's ability to send real traffic.

 To mitigate attacks that rely on compression, disabling or limiting compression